Middle School World Language Program – Frequently Asked Questions

 How is the middle school world language program differentiated to meet the needs of learners coming with previous experience in languages?

-Middle school world language teachers offer differentiated instruction for students who have come from the elementary world language program, are heritage speakers, or beginners through tiering assignments, the station-rotation model, providing open-ended performance tasks, and through leveled target language reading groups.
+Middle school world language teachers offer differentiated instruction for students who have previous experience with the language, are heritage speakers, or beginners through tiering assignments, the station-rotation model, providing open-ended performance tasks, and through leveled target language reading groups.

 How is credit awarded?

-In compliance with HCPSS Policy 8030, students taking high school courses in middle school will earn high school credit toward graduation by passing the course and passing an exam at the end of 8th grade that assesses student demonstration of locally established curricular objectives.
+In compliance with HCPSS Policy 8030, students taking high school courses in middle school will earn high school credit toward graduation by passing the course.
 The final grade earned in eighth grade for the Chinese 1/French 1/Spanish 1 course will be recorded on the high school transcript.

 Do students have to continue with the same language in high school?